swiftlang/swift-evolution/proposals/nnnn-freestanding-declaration-macros.md

 ## Source compatibility

-Freestanding macros use the same syntax introduced for expression macros, which were themselves a pure extension without an impact on source compatibility.
-Because a given macro can only have a single freestanding role, and we retain the parsing rules for macro expansion expressions, this proposal introduces no new ambiguities with SE-0392 "Expression Macros".
+Freestanding macros use the same syntax introduced for [expression macros](https://github.com/apple/swift-evolution/blob/main/proposals/0392-custom-actor-executors.md), which were themselves a pure extension without an impact on source compatibility.
+Because a given macro can only have a single freestanding role, and we retain the parsing rules for macro expansion expressions, this proposal introduces no new ambiguities with SE-0392.

 ## Effect on ABI stability